ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 In addition to the machine-oriented _RO-Crate Metadata File_, the RO-Crate MAY include a human-readable HTML rendering of the same information, known as the _RO-Crate Website_.

-If present in the root directory, `ro-crate-preview.html` MUST:
+If present in the root directory of a _Regular RO-Crate_ as `ro-crate-preview.html`, (or otherwise served in a _Rootless RO-Crate_), the RO-Crate Website MUST:

 * Be a valid [HTML 5] document
 * Be useful to users of the RO-Crate - this will vary by community and intended use, but in general the aim to assist users in reusing data by explaining what it is, how it was created how it can be used and how to cite it.
 One simple approach to this is to expose *all* the metadata in the _RO-Crate Metadata File_.